jnozzi/cocoadev.com/markdown/HowDoMultipleScreensBehave.md

 Thanks!

 ----
 The (0,0) point is always at the lower left corner of the screen with the menu bar, and all other screens get coordinates relative to that.
-(For General/CoreGraphics work, the (0,0) point is at the upper left corner of this same screen, with the Y axis extending down.)
+(For CoreGraphics work, the (0,0) point is at the upper left corner of this same screen, with the Y axis extending down.)

 ----
 Is the Dock, when positioned on the bottom, always on the monitor with the menu bar?